byyangyby/SeroMetrics/README.md

 ### Step 1: Clear up the global environment.

-### Step 2: Download the R folder and store it in a folder called "SeroMetrics"
+### Step 2: Download the R folder and store it in a folder called "SeroMetrics".

 ### Step 3: Run the codes below.